DenisPals/Filter/README.md

-# Filter - A C program that applies a grayslace, sepia, reflect or blur filter to a bitmap image
+# Filter - A program that applies a grayslace, sepia, reflect or blur filter to a bitmap image
 ## Complexity
 This instagram-like filter applies a number of filters to a bitmap image.
 This is achieved by reading in a given image, iterating over each pixel and changing their RGB values accordingly.
 To apply an grayscale filter, the average of of all RGB values of a 24 bit pixel (each byte represents a color) is taken and is reapplied to the pixel.
 This will result in a grayscale version of that pixel.
 For a sepia filter, a sepia formula is applied to each Pixel of the image:
 ```